-The upper part of Unit II is dominated by coarser-grained tuffaceous sandstones and heterolithic gravel, gravelly sandstone, and sandstones with sharp and well-defined upper and lower boundaries (Fig. F29), similar to recoveries during Expedition 322.
+The upper part of Unit II is dominated by coarsergrained tuffaceous sandstone and heterolithic gravel, gravelly sandstone, and sandstone with sharp and well-defined upper and lower boundaries (Fig. F11 in the "Site C0011" chapter [Expedition 333 Scientists, 2012b]), similar to recoveries during Expedition 322 (Expedition 322 Scientists, 2010).
 These beds are separated by indurated mudstone very similar to that of Subunit IB.
 The relative clay mineral abundance drops in association with a higher percentage of sandy material.
-From XRD data, the content of quartz is consistent at ~16%, whereas plagioclase values vary from 11% to 46%.
-Biotite, orthopyroxene, and hornblende are common in the tuffaceous sandstones (Fig. F26).
+From XRD data, the content of quartz is consistent at ~16 wt%, whereas feldspar values vary from 11 to 46 wt%.
+Biotite, orthopyroxene, and hornblende are common in the tuffaceous sandstones (Fig. F3 in the "Site C0011" chapter [Expedition 333 Scientists, 2012b]) (see Site C0011 smear slides in "Core descriptions").
 Siliceous microfossils and fresh glass shards are found again in Unit II.

-Four volcanic ash layers comprise stratigraphic markers at Site C0011.
-The first ash layer, which correlates with the Azuki volcanic ash layer on land (0.85 Ma; Hayashida et al., 1996), occurs at 21.77 m CSF-B (Fig. F29).
-The second ash layer, which the Pink ash correlates with (1.05 Ma; Hayashida et al., 1996), occurs at 31.32 m CSF-B. The correlative products of both events are preserved on land as thin discrete accumulations of ash.
-In addition, a bed correlative to the onland Ohta ash layer (4.0 Ma; Satoguchi et al., 2005) is present at 158.6 m CSF-B and a provisional match to the onland Habutaki ash layer (2.8-2.9 Ma; Satoguchi et al., 2005) is located at 76.825 m CSF-B.
+Four volcanic ash layers comprise provisional stratigraphic markers at Site C0011.
+Preliminary correlations are based on visual observations of the shape of the glass shards and dominant associated minerals in smear slides.
+The first ash layer, which correlates with the Azuki volcanic ash layer on land (0.85 Ma; Hayashida et al., 1996), occurs at 21.18 mbsf.
+The second ash layer, which the Pink ash correlates with (1.05 Ma; Hayashida et al., 1996), occurs at 31.30 mbsf.
+The correlative products of both events are preserved on land as thin discrete accumulations of ash.
+In addition, a bed correlative to the onland Ohta ash layer (4.0 Ma; Satoguchi et al., 2005) is present at 157.26 mbsf and a provisional match to the onland Habutaki ash layer (2.8-2.9 Ma; Nagahashi and Satoguchi, 2007) is located at 80.56 mbsf.